Nike-Inc/cerberus-python-client/README.md

 To learn more about Cerberus, please visit the [Cerberus website](http://engineering.nike.com/cerberus/).

 ## Installation
-This is a Python 3 project but should be compatible with python 2.7.
+** Note: This is a Python 3 project but should be compatible with python 2.7.

-Install the cerberus python client and required python packages:
+Clone this project and run one of the following from within the project directory:
 ```bash
 python3 setup.py install
 ```